ttrotto/rusterize/README.md

       expr      min       lq     mean   median       uq      max neval fasterize 62.12409 72.13832 74.53424 75.12375 77.72899 84.77415    20
 ```

+In terms of (multi)line rasterization speed, here's a benchmark against `gdal_rasterize` using a layer from the province of Quebec, Canada, representing water courses for a total of ~4.5 million multilinestrings.

 # Comparison with other tools